ryoung2512/jplag_helper/README.md

 # jplag_helper
-Simple api wrapper for jplag.
+This is a simple api wrapper for jplag.

 Import db.sql to setup database and table.